A Deployment Rules lets you configure the lifecycle of your Environments.

 Example use cases

-- deploy your development environments on a cheap cloud provider
+- deploy your development environments on a more cost effective cluster

 - deploy your environments in multiple regions